-The Project Management Certificate provides a comprehensive overview toward successful project implementations.
+The Project Management program provides a comprehensive overview toward successful project implementations.
 The ten week course is highly interactive and energetic and will include a combination of lecture, Q and A, group exercises, and tests to evaluate knowledge transfer.
 Key tenets of good project management practice is excellent communication, empowering leadership, strong people skills, a firm and consistent management style, combined with experience and wisdom.
 Upon completion, students can expect to:

 - Understand project management terminology, processes, tools and techniques.